How to make your recordings sound great with editing software.

 Ableton Live - Commonly used for digital music production but can be re-purposed for podcasts.

 Logic Pro - Logic is the standard in professional audio editing.
-If you want to learn the most commonly used professional editing suite, this is the choice.
+If you want to learn the most commonly used professional editing suite, then this is the choice.

 Hindenburg Journalist - A little be cheaper than the other pro options and specifically designed for voice.